Tochemey/distcache/discovery/nats/README.md

 # NATS Discovery Provider

+The NATS Discovery Provider helps `DistCache` during bootstrap to discover existing nodes in the cluster.
+Once the nodes are discovered `DistCache` makes use of the gossip protocol to manage cluster topolgy changes.

 To use the NATS discovery provider one needs to provide the following:

 - `Server`: the NATS Server address